cnio-bu/cnio-bu.github.io/docs/hpc/usage.md

     If you'd like to SSH into the cluster through the CNIO VPN you will need to ask IT for VPN access.

+### Mailing list

+Important notifications about the cluster are sent to the CNIO HPC mailing list.
+Make sure to [subscribe using this link](https://lists.cnio.es/wws/subscribe/hpc) to stay up to date.
+The list has very low traffic.

 ### Storage

 #### Home directories